 In March 2021, Congress passed the American Rescue Act which included \$122 billion dollars to support the safe reopening of schools as well as to address and mitigate the impact of the coronavirus pandemic on students.
-The ARP ESSER III supplemental funding will provide financial support for Garrett County Public Schools over the next three years to support continued operation under COVID-related restrictions and to provide targeted recovery efforts specific to student learning and overall well-being.
-Information specific to the American Rescue Act: Elementary and Secondary School Emergency Relief funding can be located at the following website: https://oese.ed.gov/offices/education-stabilizationfund/elementary-secondary-school-emergency-relief-fund/.
+The ARP ESSER III supplemental funding will provide financial support for Garrett County Public Schools through September 2024 to support continued operation under COVID-related restrictions and to provide targeted recovery efforts specific to student learning and overall well-being.
+Information specific to the American Rescue Act: Elementary and Secondary School Emergency Relief funding can be located at the following website: https://oese.ed.gov/offices/education-stabilization-fund/elementary-secondary-school-emergency-relief-fund/.